kaitmore/multimesh-workshop/workshop.md

 Let's take a second to talk about how a service knows about other network addressable locations, whether that location is another service in the mesh, a serverless function, or a completely different mesh altogether!
 We'll use the Ping Pong service as an example.

-In your terminal, run the following command, which will exec into the Ping Pong service sidecar and hit the admin endpoint to list all the clusters.
+In your terminal, run the following command, which will exec into the Ping Pong service sidecar and hit the admin endpoint to list all the clusters this sidecar knows about.
 This is how we can see what configuration the sidecar got from GM Control*.

 ```sh
 kubectl exec -it $(kubectl get pods --template '{{range .items}}{{.metadata.name}}{{"\n"}}{{end}}' | grep '^ping-pong') -c sidecar curl localhost:8001/clusters